cjacker/opensource-toolchain-kendryte/README.md

 make
 sudo make install
 ```
-These configurations use `kendryte-` prefix to avoid conflict with original OpenOCD installed in your system.
+These configurations use `kendryte-` prefix to avoid conflict with original OpenOCD installed in your system, the OpenOCD command for kendryte is `kendryte-openocd`.

-The JTAG pinout of K210:
+## The JTAG pinout of K210

 | IO Pin | JTAG |
 |--------|------|